 Let us understand how these funds work with an example:

 Assume, XYZ Company has equity shares which the company trades in the stock market for Rs.1,220 and in the derivatives market at Rs.1,235.
 Now the fund managers buy XYZ Company’s shares from the stock market and form a contract to sell it at Rs.1,235 in the future.
-Once the prices coincide at the end of the month the fund manager will sell the shares in the futures market and earn a risk-free profit.
+Once the prices coincide at the end of the month the fund manager will sell the shares in the future market and earn a risk-free profit.

 However, if the fund manager notices that the prices are falling in the future then he or she can choose to enter in a long-term contract and choose to sell it once the prices coincide again.